 TUTOR & EDITOR

 Alexis Thompson is a writer based in Oxford.
 He has led poetry walks in London on the Modernists for the International Times and New River Press, curated and read in London and Edinburgh.
 In 2020, he graduated from Kellogg College, Oxford University, with an MSt (Merit) in Creative Writing.
 He has published in MONK and the New River Press.
-Editor of the Blackwell's Poetry series, he also edits the OSP Review.
+Editor of the Blackwell's Poetry series, he also edits the OSP Review and is currently working on a first novel.